mwt/matthewthom.as/src/_posts/2024-06-02-katex-instructions-mastodon.md

 description: "Guide for KaTeX math formatting in Mastodon"
 ---

 This is a short guide to document my experience in enabling TeX support in Mastodon by injecting KaTeX into the interface.
 I use this setup on <https://econtwitter.net>.
-This differs from my the [Mathsodon fork](/blog/mathstodon-instructions/) I used previously in that it does not require direct modification of the Mastodon code.
+This differs from the [Mathsodon fork](/blog/mathstodon-instructions/) I used previously in that it does not require direct modification of the Mastodon code.
 I instead inject KaTeX into the interface using nginx at the proxy level.
-As a result, we can install usual Mastodon updates without breaking this feature.
+As a result, we can install Mastodon updates without breaking this feature.
 I do not cover the installation of Mastodon itself in this guide.

 You can think of this as similar to a userscript or browser extension, but automatically applied to all users of your instance.